 We know what you’re thinking – diving?
 Minnesota?
 Isn’t that in the middle of America?
-Believe it or not Minnesota is the land of 10,000 lakes and in one or two of those you’ll find some pretty awesome wrecks to explore.
+Believe it or

 For example, The Ely, a 200ft wooden schooner, sank during a storm in 1896 and lies just inside the breakwater of Two Harbors.
-The protected location and shallow depth (25ft) makes it a great dive for Lake Superior novices and wetsuit divers.
+The protected location and shallow depth (25ft)

 The National Geographic Adventure editors call this Trail “The East’s top kayaking destination,” enough said?
 It’s America’s first water trail created, protected and enjoyed by people who love the coast of Maine.
 Whether your exploration involves several nights of camping with close friends or simply a lunchtime family picnic, there is a whole world of opportunity available and countless adventures to be had on the Trail.